Rail transport in Botswana: Passenger trains

 Passenger train services operate across the Botswanan rail network, with most services operating from the capital of Gaborone.

-Historically passenger rail was the primary mode of long-distance transport in Botswana until the construction of the national highway system in the late 20th centaury.
+Historically passenger rail was the primary mode of long-distance transport in Botswana until the construction of the national highway system in the late 20th century.
 From the initial creation of BR, there was two trains a day in either direction.
 Between 1991 and 1993, these services were upgraded with new rollingstock to include 36 air conditioned coaches, which were expected to be refitted and serviced every 5 years or 500,000 km of use.

 Closure, Relaunch, and Closure

 All passenger services were discontinued in 2009, and the only remaining service was an international link to Zimbabwe from Francistown.
 The closure was for both financial and safety reasons.
 The new 36 coaches introduced in the early 1990s had never been serviced, leading to over 15 years of maintenance issues and degradation, and causing concerns by Lewis Malikongwa, then Deputy Permanent Secretary of the Ministry of Works and Transport, about their safety.
 Furthermore, due to the 2008 financial crisis as well as a reported annual loss of P30 million per annum for BR's passenger services, it was decided to suspend all of BR's passenger network.

 Some passenger services survived, such as those operated by the National Railways of Zimbabwe (NRZ) running from Bulawayo to Lobatse via Plumtree, Francistown and Gaborone.

 However, domestic passenger services were expected to resume in late 2015,^{[1]} but were actually re-introduced in March 2016.
 This coincided with the purchase of new rolling stock for the BR inventory in December 2014.
 These were three generator vans, five first class sleepers, 18 economy class coaches, five business class coaches, three buffet cars, and a luggage van.

 In 2018, Botswana Railways reintroduced a commuter train service between Gaborone and Lobatse.
 This service was two nightly passenger trains, one from Lobatse to Francistown, and the other in the reverse direction, with stops in Gaborone, Mahalapye, Palapye, and Serule.
 The passenger train was termed the "BR Express" (Botswana Railways Express).

 In 2020, in the COVID-19 pandemic, BR suspended all services of its BR Express.
 As of 2024, there are still no passenger services within Botswana.